 Instead of having a vague picture of a potential customer, a brand can base its campaign targeting on current information.

 The technological changes caused by killing third-party cookies and the growing number of new tighter privacy regulations are making companies rethink their data collection strategies.
-The shift of priority from third- to first-party data will take time and might be challenging at the start.
+The shift of priority from third- to first-party analytics will take time and might be challenging at the start.

 But the effort will allow companies to adapt to a new reality and bring them many advantages.

-First-party data gives marketers often unique information about their customers.
+First-party data gives marketers unique information about their customers.
 That leads to a better understanding of customers, as well as a relevant and accurate way to reach out to them with a personalized offer.
 Accuracy and relevancy help marketers provide more meaningful and engaging customer experiences across multiple channels.
 Finally, when a business obtains unique information from its prospects and customers, that puts it one step ahead of the competition.

 Now what all marketers need are adequate tools to take full advantage of first-party data.